Miller classification: Description

-The Miller Classification was created by meteorologist and researcher J.E.
+The Miller classification was created by meteorologist and researcher J.E.
 Miller in 1946.
 Meteorologists use the technique to determine the track and severity of nor'easters.

-Storms that receive the Type A classification develop primarily in the Gulf of Mexico or along the southern East Coast, near Georgia and South Carolina.
-These storms develop primarily on the Gulf Coast or East Coast along a decaying cold front, or along the marine/land airmass contrast found on the East Coast.
+Storms that receive the type A classification develop primarily in the Gulf of Mexico or along the southern East Coast, near Georgia and South Carolina.
+These storms develop primarily on the Gulf Coast or East Coast along a decaying cold front, or along the marine/land air mass contrast found on the East Coast.
 Miller A systems then quickly deepen and intensify as they move northeastward.
 Type A storms typically move rapidly, hitting the Mid-Atlantic United States the hardest.
 Nevertheless, New England can still receive significant snow depending on the system's intensity.
 The Superstorm of 1993 is considered to have been a Miller Type-A storm.

-Storms that receive the Type B classification develop inland over the United States.
+Storms that receive the type B classification develop inland over the United States.
 Storms that come in from the west (up the Ohio Valley) are usually referred to as "Miller Type-B" storms.
 These storms originate as an area of low pressure creating storming weather over the Midwestern United States and the Ohio River Valley.
 These storms have a defined low-level circulation center that moves toward the Appalachian Mountains from the west.
 As these storms approach the mountains, they lose their defined circulation center due to high terrain.
 A more powerful cyclone spins up along the warm Gulf Stream waters off the coast of North Carolina.
 When this re-development occurs, the storm produces precipitation, including heavy snow, along the inland parts of the Mid-Atlantic.
 After redevelopment, the nor'easter takes a northerly track, then turns out to sea near New England.
 An example of this storm is the February 5–6, 2010 North American blizzard.

 Additional classification types

 A study written by Albright and Cobb (2004) showed that there are five predominant patterns that produce four inches or more of snowfall across the Mid-Atlantic.
-They added classification types C through E, adding onto the Miller Classification.
+They added classification types C through E, adding onto the Miller classification.